twhentschel/invert-dsf/README.md

 # Invert DSF
 ==============================

+- update description in readme
+- describe the physical quantities in a simple language
+- give a rough outline of the analyses

 Analysis for inverting the dynamic structure factor to obtain a collision frequency, based on the Mermin dielectric model.

 Project Organization